Table of contents

 - otvoriť (to open) – perfective aspect verb (infinitive)

 - otváram – I open (habitual activity) / I am opening (ongoing)

 - budem otvárať – I will open / I will be opening

 - som otváral – I opened / I was opening

 The past tense

-In Slovak, the future and the past tense forms are comparatively easy to comprehend.
+In Slovak, the future and the past tense forms are comparatively easy to grasp.

-For the past tense you need solely one auxiliary verb – to be (byť), not like e.g. in French (in the Passé composé4) either to have (avoir) or to be (être).
+For the past tense you need solely one auxiliary verb – to be (byť); it is not like e.g. in French (in the Passé composé4) that you need either to have (avoir) or to be (être).

 4 there exist further past tense forms in French

 - Slovak: (ja) som odišiel